Classical Connections Bylaws

 The process for selecting Board members during an election year or in the event of a mid-term vacancy will be implemented as follows:

-1. Any member of the Board may resign at any time by giving written notice to the organization.
+- Any member of the Board may resign at any time by giving written notice to the President.

-3. Each term of service will begin on the first day of the month following the annual members’ meeting and will conclude at the end of the annual members’ meeting held two years thereafter.
+- Each term of service shall begin on the first day of the month following the annual members’ meeting and shall conclude at the end of the month of the annual members’ meeting in the year the term expires, unless otherwise necessary to accommodate staggered terms, mid-term appointments, transitional leadership changes, or other circumstances approved by the Board.

-1. The Board of Directors shall meet quarterly at an agreed upon time and location.
+- The Board of Directors shall meet quarterly at an agreed-upon time and location.

-2. Board meetings may take place if a quorum, defined as a simple majority, is present.
+- Board meetings may proceed when a quorum, defined as a simple majority of Board Members, is present.

-5. Votes, excluding bylaw amendments, are decided by a simple majority vote.
-Bylaw amendments will require a supermajority vote, defined as 2/3 of the Board of Directors.
-Motions that pass will go into effect immediately unless otherwise specified at the time of the vote.
+- Votes, excluding bylaw amendments, shall be decided by a simple majority vote.
+Bylaw amendments shall require a supermajority vote, defined as two-thirds (2/3) of the Board of Directors.
+Motions that pass shall take effect immediately unless otherwise specified at the time of the vote.

 Members of the Board shall not receive any stated salaries for services on the board.
 Nothing herein stated shall preclude any member from being reimbursed for actual and reasonable expenses incurred while fulfilling board duties, i.e. office supplies, lesson supplies, subscriptions, etc.